cuwolf-de/TerminologySpreadsheet/wiki/Usage.md

 # Data Formats (File Import and Export)
 ## JSON-Import/Export Format
+The file can be downloaded as a JSON Dictionary which is a list of lists conteining the Information about the data

 ## CSV-Import/Export Format (without additional Information)
+Export: Save as CSV (text only)
 The cell data gets exported separated by semicolons.
 Each row represents a row of the Spreadsheet.
 This Data Fomat can easily be used to import in Excel.

+Import: Load CSV
+Existing csv files can be uploaded via "Load CSV".
+It is necessary that the data is separated by semicolons, other separators are not supported.

 ## CSV-Import/Export Format (with additional Information)
+Export: Save as CSV (+ Term-Info)
-The cell Data gets exported separated by semicolons.
+The cell data gets exported separated by semicolons.
 The row below the cell Data contains addidional Information about the Terminology in form of a JSON-Dict.
-So every second row contains the Data from the online Editor.
+So every second row contains the data from the online editor.
 And every other second row contains additional Information.